Jul 13 2010

 Set aside time for your voice

 It takes a good thirty minutes to warm up most voices.
 Set that time aside before you go on.
-In addition, spend as much time off stage practicing as you are going to spend on stage presenting.
-That means, if your talk is an hour long, you need to practice an hour a day for a week or two before presenting.
-If you regularly give presentations that are four or more hours long, as trainers do, you need to make sure you keep your voice healthy with a daily work out, but you also need to make sure you get some vocal rest in between presentations.
+In addition, spend as much time offstage practicing as you are going to spend on stage presenting.
+That means, if your talk is an hour long, practice an hour a day for a week or two before presenting.
+If you regularly give presentations that are four or more hours long, as trainers do, you need to make sure you keep your voice healthy with a daily work out, but you also need to make sure you get plenty of vocal rest between presentations.

 Other resources for vocal warm ups: